fortunejs/fortune/doc/COMPONENTS.md

 ## Networking

-Internally, Fortune uses a request and response model much like how HTTP operates.
-Like the adapter and serializer, it also has well-defined parameters and return values.
-Users of Fortune should not have to care about this layer unless they want to implement how it maps to a protocol or external framework.
-Using Fortune over a network protocol is optional.
+Map network requests into Fortune requests.
+Using Fortune with a network protocol is optional.

 | Implementation   | Maintainer     | Description                             |
 |:-----------------|:---------------|:----------------------------------------|